Andy-Cuong/Unscramble/README.md

 Unscramble app
 =================================

+Solution code by learner for the [Unscramble app](https://github.com/google-developer-training/basic-android-kotlin-compose-training-unscramble):
 Single player game app that displays scrambled words.
 To play the game, player has to make a word using all the letters in the displayed scrambled word.
 This code demonstrates the Android Architecture component- ViewModel and StateFlow.